What to wear swimming on the Great Barrier Reef

 Reading time: 3 mins

-When heading out on the Great Barrier Reef there is a few things you need to remember to pack, sunscreen, water, a waterproof camera perhaps.
+When heading out on the Great Barrier Reef there are a few things you need to remember to pack, sunscreen, water, a waterproof camera perhaps.
 But what clothing should you take?

 If you’re heading out to the reef, chances are you’re going to want to get into the water.
 In that case you’re going to need some bathers!
 Bathers come in a variety of styles, colours and patterns, and are primarily made from quick drying materials, perfect for getting in and out of the water.